Heather Burge: College career

+WNBA career

 After graduating with a bachelor's degree with a dual major in Spanish and Drama, Burge first played on the 1993 USA National Team and then played professionally for eight years overseas.
 Following her time overseas, Burge accepted an offer to play in the infant Women's National Basketball Association (WNBA) for the Sacramento Monarchs in 1999 (one year after Heidi had ended her two-year WNBA career).
-In her season with the team, she played little and was only on the court for a total of 28 min spread over 13 games.
-However, the team played well, finishing the season 19-13 and in third place in the Western Conference, but lost a one-game first round playoff game to the Los Angeles Sparks.
+In her season with the team, she played little and was only on the court for a total of 28 minutes spread over 13 games.
+However, the team played well, finishing the season 19–13 and in third place in the Western Conference, but lost a one-game first round playoff game to the Los Angeles Sparks.
 After a single year playing with the Monarchs, she chose to return overseas and accepted an offer to play for the ESBVA team in Lille, France.
 However, she retired after the 2001 season due to lingering injuries.
 Upon retirement, one of Burge's biggest professional disappointments was that she was never able to either play with or against Heidi.